Intercontinental de Aviación: History

-The airline was founded and started operations on October 16, 1960 as Aeropesca Colombia.
+The airline was founded as Aeropesca Colombia on October 16, 1960, initially transporting fish and various goods.
+Aeropesca began operating charter flights outside of Colombia by 1965, using a Curtiss C-46 Commando.
+It later ventured into the passenger market in late 1971, using two Vickers Viscounts from Aloha Airlines.

-The company had several accidents, and was sold to a group of shareholders who changed their name and image to Intercontinental de Aviacion in 1982.
-Only one Vickers Viscount and the Curtiss C-46 Commando left the company.
+After suffering from several accidents, the airline was sold to a group of shareholders who changed their name and image to Intercontinental de Aviacion in 1982.
+Only one Vickers Viscount and the Curtiss C-46 operated with the company.
 A McDonnell Douglas DC-9-15 and another Vickers Viscount were purchased, and on June 3, 1983, it began operating from Bogotá to the west.

-In 1986 it changed shareholders, consolidated itself as a developing company and became a competition for Avianca and SAM.
-The airline began operating international flights in 1991, and in 1993 more DC-9-15 and De Havilland DHC-8 were acquired.
+After changing shareholders in 1986, Intercontinental consolidated itself as a developing company and became a competitor for Avianca and SAM.
+The airline began operating international flights in 1991, and more DC-9-15s were acquired, followed by two De Havilland DHC-8s.
 The Executive Class and VIP lounges began to be offered in Bogotá, Cali, Medellín and Barranquilla.
-In October 2000, four Beechcraft 1900Ds were purchased, as well as two Boeing 737-300s, both types however were never operated.

-Following the crash of West Caribbean Airways Flight 708 in Venezuela, the Colombian Civil Aviation Authority required that all airlines undergo a special inspection of its maintenance facilities and aircraft.
-The airline was forced to cease operations in September 2005 as it did not pass these inspections.
+In March 1999, the Colombian Civil Aviation Authority temporarily suspended Intercontinental's operating certificate due to disputes concerning airport and landing fees.
+In October 2000, the airline attempted to modernize its fleet by purchasing Beechcraft 1900Ds and two Boeing 737-300s; however, neither type was ever operated.

+On October 14, 2004, the U.S. Department of the Treasury revealed that Intercontinental was financed and controlled by members of the Norte del Valle cartel, which led the airline to be blacklisted with links to drug trafficking, along with 14 other bussinesses.
+The Colombian government seize the airline in February 2005 and permanently immobilized the six aircraft it had at the time.